Win–loss record (pitching): Losing pitcher

-The losing pitcher is the pitcher responsible for the go-ahead run given to the opposing team for a lead that the winning team never relinquishes.
+The losing pitcher is the pitcher who is responsible for the go-ahead run charged to his team, after which his team does not tie the game or regain the lead.

-If a pitcher allows a run which gives the opposing team the lead, his team comes back to lead or tie the game, and then the opposing team regains the lead against a subsequent pitcher, the earlier pitcher does not get the loss.
+If a pitcher allows a run which gives the opposing team the lead, his team comes back to lead or tie the game, and then the opposing team regains the lead against a subsequent pitcher, the prior pitcher does not get the loss.

 If a pitcher leaves the game with his team in the lead or with the score tied, but with the go-ahead run on base, and this runner subsequently scores the go-ahead run, the pitcher who allowed this runner to reach base is responsible for the loss.
 This is true regardless of the manner in which this batter originally reached base, and how he subsequently scored.
 If the relief pitching successfully completes the half-inning without surrendering the go-ahead run, the departed pitcher cannot receive a loss.

 For example, on April 13, 2007, Carlos Zambrano of the Chicago Cubs was facing the Cincinnati Reds in the top of the 5th inning.
 He was taken out of the game with the Cubs leading 5–4 and the bases loaded.
-The pitcher who replaced him, Will Ohman, proceeded to allow two of the runners on base to score, giving the Reds a 6–5 lead.
+The pitcher who replaced him, Will Ohman, proceeded to allow two of the inherited runners to score, giving the Reds a 6–5 lead.
 Although Zambrano was not pitching at the time the runs were scored, he was charged with the loss, as the base runners who scored were his responsibility.